White Bean Soup

 Close-up photo of Bean Soup served in a bowl and garnished with rosemary.

-• Great Northern Beans are best for this soup because they absorb the flavor of all the other ingredients.
-If you’re in a pinch and need a different kind of bean, other white beans like cannellini beans or navy beans will work too.
+• Beans: Great Northern Beans are best for this soup because they absorb the flavor of all the other ingredients.
+If you’re in a pinch and need a different kind of bean, other white beans like cannellini beans or navy beans will work, too.

 How To Make White Bean Soup

-This easy White Bean Soup offers a warm and comforting treat for the winter months.
-Plus, it’s perfect for freezing so that you can have convenient, cozy meals ready for later!
+This easy soup recipe offers a warm and comforting treat for the winter months.
+Plus, it’s perfect for meal prep so that you can have convenient, cozy meals ready for later!

 2. Stir in the Ingredients and Cook: Add the broth, white beans, and herbs to the pot.
 Bring the mixture to a boil, then reduce the heat and let it simmer for about 10 minutes, allowing the flavors to meld together.

-3. Add Greens: For a touch of green and a boost of nutrients, stir in fresh spinach or kale and cook until wilted.
+3. Add Greens: Stir in fresh spinach and cook until wilted.

 4. Enjoy!
 Season with salt and pepper to taste.
-Serve hot, garnished with a sprinkle of Parmesan cheese.
+Serve the soup hot, garnished with a sprinkle of Parmesan cheese.

 Recipe Tips And Variations

-• Bean Type: Start with the suggested Great Northern Beans but don’t be afraid to experiment with different types of beans to find the flavor and texture you prefer.
+• Bean type: Start with the suggested great northern beans, but experiment with different types of beans to find the flavor and texture you prefer.
 Canned beans are convenient, but dried beans can also work when properly soaked and cooked.

-• Adjusting Thickness: Add a bit of water or more broth if the soup is too thick for you.
-For a creamy texture, blend half of the soup and mix it back in.
+• Adjusting thickness: If the soup is too thick, add a bit of water or more broth.
+For a creamy texture, blend 1/4 of the soup and mix it back in.

-• Adding Fresh Options: Include zucchini, mushrooms, tomatoes, or rosemary if you want something extra in the soup.
-If you have vegetables that have been in the refrigerator a bit too long and you don’t want them to go to waste, add them to the soup.
+• Adding fresh options: If you want something extra in your white bean soup, include zucchini, mushrooms, tomatoes, or rosemary.
+If you have vegetables that have been in the refrigerator a bit too long and don’t want them to go to waste, add them in there.

-• Meat Options: This soup can easily include cooked air fryer chicken tenders, Italian sausage, or bacon crumbles if you want a meatier flavor.
+• Meat options: If you want a meatier dinner, this soup can easily include cooked air-fried chicken tenders, Italian sausage, or bacon crumbles.

 White Bean Soup served in a soup bowl.